LCPQ/qcmath/README.md

 ```
 with $\mathbf{X}^{\text{ph}}$ and $\mathbf{Y}^{\text{ph}}$ are the eigenvectors and excitations energies $\Omega_{m}^{\text{ph}}$ are the eigenvalues of the ph-dRPA problem.
 Keywords for the method argument need to be specified for the different schemes:
-- `GOWO`: run a one-shot calculation
+- `"GOWO"`: run a one-shot calculation
-- `evGW`: run an eigenvalue calculation
+- `"evGW"`: run an eigenvalue calculation
-- `qsGW`: run a quasiparticle calculation
+- `"qsGW"`: run a quasiparticle calculation
-- `upfGW`: run an upfolded calculation
+- `"upfGW"`: run an upfolded calculation

 Example of an eigenvalue calculation
 ```ruby